-In addition, 18 SCH of transferable courses in Business Administration are required.
+In addition, select up to 18 SCH of transferable courses in Business Administration for a total of 60 semester hours.
 Students who plan to pursue a baccalaureate degree should seek advising from the institution to which they intend to transfer.

-ACCT 2301 Principles of Financial Accounting

-ACCT 2302 Principles of Managerial Accounting

-BUSI 1301 Business Principles

-BCIS 1305 Business Computer Applications

-MATH 1325 Calculus for Business and Social Sciences
+ACCT 2301 Principles of Financial Accounting ACCT 2302 Principles of Managerial Accounting BCIS 1305 Business Computer Applications MATH 1325 Calculus for Business and Social Sciences

 ECON 2302 Principles of Microeconomics